apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

 ```

 We also rely on `top-level-field` having a rule `rename-default-value: field-name`
-and `convert-primitive-to-map` having a rule `rename-default-value: key`
+and `convert-from-primitive` having a rule `rename-default-value: key`
 to convert the `.value` key appropriately for those types.

 This can have some surprising side-effects in edge cases; consider: